 Say Verona and everyone thinks of “Romeo and Juliet”.
 The city has become one of the most famous places in Italy thanks to the Shakespearean play, but we think it’s one of the best places to go in Italy for many more reasons.

-Sure, there are many buildings throughout the city tied to Shakespeare’s tragedy (including a fourteenth century home often referred to as Juliet’s House), Verona is also speckled with many churches, museums, piazzas, and a medieval town.
+Sure, there are many buildings throughout the city tied to Shakespeare’s tragedy (including a fourteenth century home often referred to as Juliet’s House), Verona is also dotted with many churches, museums, piazzas, and a medieval town.

 The medieval town, located close to the Adige River, contains beautiful sites such as the Torre dei Lamberti and the Castelvecchio.